-Gross value added by economic sector
+Gross value added by economic activity

-Data source: OSL (National Accounts).
+Data source: OSL (National Accounts)

-With CHF 2.6 billion in gross value added, the economic sector of industry and manufacturing had the highest share of Liechtenstein GDP in 2016, followed by general services (CHF 1.6 billion) and financial services (CHF 1.4 billion).
+With CHF 2.3 billion in gross value added, the economic sector of industry and manufacturing had the highest share of Liechtenstein GDP in 2015, followed by general services (CHF 1.7 billion) and financial services (CHF 1.4 billion).
 In the economic sector of private households and agriculture, private rental income plays a very important role in terms of value added.
-The value-added share of general services has risen continuously since 1998 from 23% to 27% today.
-The sectoral share of industry and manufacturing in 2016 exceeded the long-term average of slightly more than 40%, the sector recovered from the shock of the discontinuation of the SNB minimum CHF/EUR exchange rate target.
-The value-added share of the financial services sector was about 25% between 2010 and 2016; while in some years (1999, 2007, and 2008) it even exceeded 30%, it is still very high by international standards at 23% (2016).
-Productivity, i.e. gross value added in relation to full-time equivalent employment, amounted to CHF 264'000 for financial services, CHF 130'000 for general services, and CHF 189'000 for industry and manufacturing in 2016.
+The value-added share of general services has risen continuously since 1998 from 23% to almost 30% today.
+The sectoral share of industry and manufacturing was below the long-term average of slightly more than 40% in 2015, mainly due to the discontinuation of the SNB minimum CHF/EUR exchange rate target.
+The value-added share of the financial services sector was about 25% between 2010 and 2015; while in some years (1999, 2007, and 2008) it even exceeded 30%, it is still very high by international standards.
+Productivity, i.e. gross value added in relation to full-time equivalent employment, amounted to CHF 283,261 for financial services, CHF 139,277 for general services, and CHF 165,826 for industry and manufacturing in 2015.